heymarco/OmegaUCB/README.md

 - To reproduce Figure 2, run `dominance_matrix.py`.
 - For the graphs in Figure 3, run the scripts `mining/bernoulli.py`, `mining/beta.py`, `mining/multinomial.py`, `mining/advertisement_data.py`, and `ad_data_arms_histogram.py`.
 - For the graphs in Figure 4, run `mining/sensitivity_study.py`

+Note that plotting requires a local LaTeX installation.
+In case LaTeX is not installed or if you encounter other LaTeX-related problems, please comment out the following lines in the scripts above:

+    import matplotlib as mpl
+    mpl.rcParams['text.usetex'] = True
+    mpl.rcParams['text.latex.preamble'] = r'\usepackage{mathptmx}'
+    mpl.rc('font', family='serif')

 ## Applying $\omega$-UCB in other projects